farjanaHuq/Docusauraus/bitusdoc/docs/HowToDoFundingTrading/ CalculationofInterestRates.md

 ---
 sidebar_position: 4
+title: 📝 Calculation of Interest Rates
 ---
-# Calculation of Interest Rates
+# 📝 Calculation of Interest Rates

 ### Calculation rules:
 Interest is counted on the hourly basis.